stathissideris/dali/doc/development-log.md

 huge amount of effort for something simple like arrowheads.

-Multi-line text is something important that still needs to be tackled, especially blocks of flowing text, as SVG have no viable solution for it.
+Multi-line text is something important that still needs to be tackled, especially blocks of flowing text, as SVG has no viable solution for it.

 ### A glimmer of hope